lunifera/lunifera-releng/README.md

 > cd lunifera-releng
 > mvn clean install

+# Build a latest kepler p2 repo using the remote composite p2.
+- open a terminal in the repository root folder and:
+> mvn -P lunifera.build.p2 -Dlunifera.build.uses.remote.composite.p2

+- The remote composite.p2 is the default, so the property 'lunifera.build.uses.remote.composite.p2' can be omited too.
+> mvn -P lunifera.build.p2

+# Build a latest kepler p2 repo using the remote composite p2 and will deploy the results to local deployment folder.
+- open a terminal in the repository root folder and:
+> mvn -P lunifera.build.p2 -Dlunifera.build.uses.remote.composite.p2 -Dlunifera.deploy.to.local.composite.p2

 # Build a latest kepler p2 repo using the local composite p2 and will deploy the results to local deployment folder.
 - open a terminal in the repository root folder and:
 > mvn -P lunifera.build.p2 -Dlunifera.build.uses.local.composite.p2 -Dlunifera.deploy.to.local.composite.p2

-# Build a latest kepler p2 repo using the remote composite p2 and will deploy the results to local deployment folder:
-- open a terminal in the repository root folder and:
-> mvn -P lunifera.build.p2 -Dlunifera.build.uses.remote.composite.p2 -Dlunifera.deploy.to.local.composite.p2

 # Build a latest kepler p2 repo using both local and remote composite p2 and will deploy the results to local deployment folder:
 - open a terminal in the repository root folder and: